Skip to Main Content

 • Before refinancing a vacation home or rental property, carefully consider your goals.

-• The refinancing process for a second home or rental property can be a little more complicated than that of a primary residence.
+• The refinancing process for a second home or investment property can be a little more complicated than that of a primary residence.
 You’ll still need to provide documentation, and have solid credit and enough equity, income and assets to qualify.

-Why refinance your second home
+Why refinance a second home or investment property

 You might decide to refinance a second home or investment property to take advantage of a lower interest rate, modify your loan’s term or lower your monthly payments.
 If the property has appreciated in value, you could opt for a cash-out refinance to pay for renovations to the property or other expenses.